david-04/shortycut/src/docs/api.md

 ## ![](img/arrow.svg) configure()

-This function is used to override (some or all of) ShortyCut's built-in default settings:
+Override (some or all of) ShortyCut's built-in default settings:

 ```javascript
 shortycut.configure({